Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/managing_mobile_backend_services_data_objects/managing_email_templates.md

 To delete an email template:

-1. In Dashboard, select the Mobile Backend Services datasource from which to delete an email template.
+1. Select the Mobile Backend Services datasource from which to delete an email template.
 2. Select **Manage Data**, then click **Email Templates**.
 3. Select the **+** icon for the email template to delete.
 The email template details are displayed.
 4. Select the **Action** icon for the email template.
 You may have to scroll to the right.